Millicent Young

 work > Bequeath (sound in sculpture) (2023)

-BEQUEATH is an installation merging sound, poetry, and sculpture.
-Embedded within the sculpture is a 5.5 minute audio track of voices - human, amphibian, avian, and tellurian.
-The sound is activated when the viewer comes into proximity with the suspended form, thereby initiating the conversation that reaches across time, species, and place.
+BEQUEATH integrates sound, poetry, and sculpture.
+Embedded within the sculpture is a 5.30 minute audio track of human, amphibian, avian, and tellurian voices.
+The track is motion activated, the viewer's presence initiating a cross time-place-species conversation.

-The audio track consists of my voice interpreting a poem by Gregory Orr This is what was bequeathed us (from How Beautiful the Beloved, Copper Canyon Press 2009); the songs of two recently extinct birds; and the voices of water and thunder.
+Included in the track is my speaking of a poem by Gregory Orr This is what was bequeathed us (from How Beautiful the Beloved, Copper Canyon Press 2009); the songs of two recently extinct birds; and the sounds of water and thunder.

-The suspended form was a Techniklavier - a soundless practice piano that had belonged to my father, a pianist - that I first deconstructed then added the other parts: the rusted suspended tray of sheet metal; the sheet music; text; and ceramic sphere.
+The suspended form was originally a Techniklavier - a soundless practice piano that had belonged to my father, a pianist.

-I am grateful to Gregory Orr for writing this poem and for his blessing in letting me borrow it; to the Macaulay Library of Ornithology for granting permission to use their recordings of Bachman's warbler and the Kauai O'o; to the waters, weather, and vernal ponds where I live.
+Thank you to Gregory Orr for writing this poem and for his blessing in letting me borrow it; to the Macaulay Library of Ornithology for permission to use their recordings of Bachman's warbler and the Kauai O'o; to the waters, weather, and vernal ponds where I live.
 And to the New York State Council on the Arts Individual Artist regrant administered through Arts Mid Hudson for supporting the creation of this work.

 Bequeath (audio recording, deconstructed practice piano, scrap wood, galvanized roofing, ceramic, sheet music, paper, text, encaustic, pigments, thread, cable, steel rod, android tablet, bluetooth speaker ; 34 x 67 x 21)